Programming as Theory Building: Peter Naur's Essay

 Settings vars processor

-Posted on Wed, 08 Jan 2014 in Programming • Tagged with python, django
+Posted on Wed, 08 Jan 2014 in Programación • Tagged with django

 I usually use this at the beginning of projects.